-Piloting, the design process, health department approval and the construction bidding process for the two approved AOP systems on Long Island has proven to take a significant amount of time.
+Piloting, the design process, health department approval and the construction bidding process for the AOP systems on Long Island has proven to take a significant amount of time.
 However, the Plainview Water District has taken extreme measures wherever possible to expedite implementing treatment as quickly as possible.
 This includes the passing of an emergency resolution to design and execute treatment.
 We are working with one of the country’s top engineering firms and using the world’s leading technology to help accomplish this water quality goal.

 The Plainview Water District’s commitment to provide its residents with water that meets or surpasses all federal, state and local guidelines is unwavering.
 With that said, it is important to know that we as water providers are not responsible for setting health standards for drinking water.
 Our function is to take the regulations and guidelines developed by health experts and design, implement and maintain the treatment systems required to ensure that water being delivered to a resident’s home complies with the Health Department’s strict and rigorous standards.

 New York State is the only state in the country with an enforceable MCL for 1,4-dioxane.
 According to state officials, the proposed standard is meant to ensure that levels of the contaminant in our drinking water “never rise to the point of causing a public health risk.”

 Testimony provided by the Nassau County Health Department in 2019 stated “Based on the testing to date, the current levels of 1,4-dioxane in Nassau County drinking water do not represent an acute or short-term health risk, but may slightly increase the risk of cancer after a lifetime of exposure.
 The EPA’s risk assessment for one in a million cancer risk in drinking water is set at 0.35 ppb.
 Other states have developed drinking water and groundwater guidelines ranging from 0.3 ppb to 787 ppb.”